JacopoPan/a-minimalist-guide/Part3-Using-AirSim.md

   }
 }
 ```
-Note 1: `VehicleType` can be `PhysXCar`, `SimpleFlight`, `PX4Multirotor`, or `ComputerVision`; there is no default value: it must be specified
+Note 1: `VehicleType` can be `PhysXCar`, `SimpleFlight`, `PX4Multirotor`, or `ComputerVision`; there is no default value, **it must be specified**

 Note 2: [`SimpleFlight`](https://github.com/microsoft/AirSim/blob/master/docs/simple_flight.md) is AirSim's default [flight controller](https://github.com/microsoft/AirSim/blob/master/docs/flight_controller.md) (see its code [here](https://github.com/microsoft/AirSim/tree/master/AirLib/include/vehicles/multirotor/firmwares/simple_flight))

-Note 3: `"ViewMode": "noDisplay",` can be used to [freeze rendering](https://microsoft.github.io/AirSim/settings/#viewmode) while still exposing AirSim's APIs (including the ones for compute vision) and improve performance (i.e., frames per second)
+Note 3: `"ViewMode": "noDisplay",` can be used to [freeze rendering](https://github.com/microsoft/airsim/blob/master/docs/settings.md#viewmode) while still exposing AirSim's APIs (including the ones for compute vision) and improving performance (i.e., frames per second)

 Note 4: while a `PhysicsEngineName` setting exists, AirSim only supports `PhysX` for cars and `FastPhysicsEngine` for multirotors

-Running the `Africa` environment again will display 2 drones within it
+Running the `Africa` environment with these `settings.json` will display 2 drones within it
 ```
 $ ./Africa_001.sh  -ResX=640 -ResY=480 -windowed
 ```